Courtesy of Flickr

 Anime is sadly chained to this stigma, and in addition to many people being unfairly stereotyped, the stigma also prevents people from discovering a passion they might grow a lot from.
 Whether it’s the fast-paced action steeped in religious imagery of “Neon Genesis Evangelion,” or the metaphorical horror of “The Promised Neverland,” anime truly has something for everyone.
 It would be best to get rid of the stigma, and allow current fans to once again be accepted by the rest of society.

-Art “Baguette” Boettge is a junior at EHS and a returning staff writer for Zephyrus.
-When not in school, Boettge can often be found practicing the...
+Art “Baguette” Boettge is a senior and returning for his third year on staff as a multimedia coordinator.
+When not in school, Boettge can often be...